Advocacy

 York University, Nebraska

 York University works in collaboration with the Nebraska Correctional Center for Women to provide the opportunity for incarcerated women to take college courses with the goal of completing an Associate of Arts degree in three and a half years.
-The first cohort of 12 students graduated with their A.A. degree in August 2019.
-On May 1, 2023, the second cohort of 10 women graduated from York University with an A.A.
-In August 2023 a third cohort started with 15 students.
+Since the inception of the program in 2016, dozens of students have been challenged by the gospel and have earned their degree.
+The current cohort of 12 students entered the program in August 2023 and will graduate in spring 2027.

-One of the students wrote, “I did not learn about the Bible or Jesus until I came to prison.
+Expressing a recurring perspective of participants, one student wrote, “I did not learn about the Bible or Jesus until I came to prison.
 Then it took me 10 years to actually pay attention to it.
 I was baptized last year.
 I am still learning and brand new.”

 The Department of Education started an experiment around Pell grants for incarcerated students called the Second Chance experiment.
 This program allows selected institutions to offer Pell grants to incarcerated students through their prison education program.
 The Department has gone through two rounds of applications.
 The first round Nyack College and North Park University were selected to take part in the experiment, and the second round Calvin University, Eastern University, and the University of the Southwest were selected to join the experiment.
 We are hoping that this experiment encourages Congress to support a repeal on the ban of Pell grants for incarcerated students.
 To read more about the CCCU’s prison education programs, click here.